John Clifford, 9th Baron Clifford: Background, youth, marriage and family

-In 1454, John Clifford married Margaret Bromflete (1443 – 12 April 1493), who was the daughter and heiress of Henry, Lord Vescy by his second wife Eleanor Fitz Hugh.
+In 1454, John Clifford married Margaret Bromflete (1443 – 12 April 1493), who was the only daughter and heir of Sir Henry Bromflete, Baron Vessy, and his second wife Eleanor FitzHugh.
 With her, Clifford had two sons and a daughter; his heir, Henry, who would become 10th baron, a younger son Richard, and a daughter Elizabeth.
 Elizabeth was later the wife of Sir Robert Aske (d.
 21 February 1531) of Aughton, Yorkshire.
 Margaret Clifford survived her husband, and at some time before 14 May 1467 had remarried, to Sir Lancelot Threlkeld.
 Historian Henry Summerson has described his marriage, which gained the Cliffords estates, as he put it, "in parts of the north relatively free from Neville domination."

 Early career

 Little is known of Clifford's early life or career until he appears on the records of 24 August 1453, as supporting the traditional allies of his family, the Percy family.
 The Percys were at that time engaged in a bitter feud – known as the Percy–Neville feud by historians – with their rivals for power in Yorkshire, the House of Neville.
 On this day Clifford joined Thomas Percy, Lord Egremont and Sir Richard Percy, sons of the earl of Northumberland, at Heworth Moor in their attempt to ambush the returning wedding party of Thomas Neville.

 Clifford's career was transformed when, on 22 May 1455, his father was killed fighting Richard, Duke of York and York's Neville allies, the earls of Salisbury and Warwick at the first Battle of St Albans.
 John Clifford was still under age at the time, and was not able to prove his age in order to obtain livery of his lands until 16 June 1456.
 He entered into his inheritance less than a month later, and was appointed a Justice of the peace in Westmorland.
 Clifford inherited the barony of Clifford, the family seat at Skipton Castle and the hereditary office of High Sheriff of Westmorland.
 He was summoned to Parliament on 30 July 1460.